Milad-Akarie/injectable/README.md

 class ServiceA {}
 ```

-You can assign multiple environment names to the same class
+You can assign multiple environment names to the same class.

 ```dart
 @test